 If you’re expanding to a new territory and prospecting is a big priority for the quarter, compensate your reps accordingly.
 Is converting those prospects into new business the goal next quarter?
 Shift the bonus structure to reflect that.

-To determine if it’s time to hire, make sure you’re evaluating the right metrics.
-Start by tracking your reps’ base compensation.
-Then look at their variable compensation and the rate at which they meet their quota.
+Once you have those figures, take a look at their variable compensation at the rate at which they meet their quota.
 Finally, review their average deal size and churn.

 By looking at their on-target earnings, you’ll be able to determine whether your reps are working at capacity.
-This gives you insight into whether it’s time to hire someone new and, if so, what type of role to recruit for.
+That will give you insight into whether it’s time to hire someone new and, if so, what type of role to recruit for.

 Your salespeople should be turning a profit within six months to a year of their hire date.
 If they’re not, it might be time to replace them or invest in training.